VISION STATEMENT

 Writing a CV

 Destinations for students post Year 11 are monitored, collated and updated regularly.
 These are then monitored again the September following leaving Year 11 as part of the required September Guarantee.
-NEET (Not in Education, Employment or Training) figures are consistently extremely low (2024: 3.2%) and below the national average (National data for 2024 ages 16-24: 13.6%).
+NEET (Not in Education, Employment or Training) figures are consistently extremely low (2025 - 1.32%; three year average - 0.9%) and considerably below the national average (National data for 2025 ages 16-24: 13.3%).

 Post-16, students attend one of the following: